placeholder

 • Find A Roommate Expand dropdown

 Once a student has determined who they want to live with, both students need to discuss where they want to live and who will be responsible for picking the room.
-The person who will pick the room and books both students into bed spaces is called the Group Leader.
+The person who will pick the room and book both students into bed spaces is called the Group Leader.

 The Group Leader is the individual who must create the group within the housing application, invite the other student to the group, and verify the group once the second student accepts.